gulfiliz/gulfiliz.github.io/_posts/2024-03-23-tokyo-final.md

 in adjacent spaces,
 sharing the park without friction.

-And, most importantly, I know the toilets! :)
+And most importantly, I know the toilets! :))
-God knows how scary they are at first time!
+God knows how scary they are the first time!

 <div class="row">
     <div class="col-md-6">